adolfomunoz/fun/README.md

 * Lazy evaluation of everything (just of the lists that are returned by our implemented functions)

 ## Compiling the examples
-There are several examples:
-* [fun-dot](examples/fun-dot.cc) computes the dot product of two vectors represented by very large `std::list<double>`.
-It compares the performance of three different implementations of such dot product, including a basic C++ loop, C++ function based on the 'fun' library and a pure `fun`-generated function.
-* [fun-norm](examples/fun-norm.cc) computes the *i-esm* norm.
-* [fun-primes](examples/fun-primes.cc) creates an infinite list of prime numbers and prints part of it using different strategies (`take` and `takeWhile`).
-* Go to the [examples](examples) directory to find more.

-You can clone the repository and compile some of the examples (git + gcc) as follows:
+There are several examples inside the folder [examples](examples).
+You can clone the repository and compile, for instance, the example 'fun-primes' (git + gcc) as follows:
 ```
 git clone https://github.com/adolfomunoz/fun.git
-g++ --std=c++14 -O3 fun/examples/fun-dot.cc    -o fun-dot
-g++ --std=c++14 -O3 fun/examples/fun-norm.cc   -o fun-norm

 g++ --std=c++14 -O3 fun/examples/fun-primes.cc -o fun-primes
 ```

 There is also a `CMakeLists.txt` if you'd rather use [cmake](https://cmake.org/).

 The `-O3` option is recommended for ensuring comparable performance with respect to non-functional approaches to solving the same problems.
 There is no further dependency apart from a C++14 capable compiler.
-It has been tested with:
+It has been tested (not extensively) with:
-* clang 3.5 and clang 3.6.
-There is a weird runtime bug with clang 3.8 that he have not been able to overcome.
+* clang 3.5 up to 4.0.
-* gcc 4.9.2 and later (and the MinGW64 counterpart)
+* gcc 4.9.2 up to 7.0 (and the MinGW64 counterpart).

 ## Usage
 The library is thought as a Haskell clone, focusing on higher order list functions such as `map`, `filter`, `repeat`, `iterate`...